lquatrin/i3d21/assignment_7.md

 <img src="data/imgs/a7/6_1.png" width="100%">

-It is possible to pass a batch of points for the **PointClouds** object, similar to **Meshes**.
-In this case, i made a simple test by rendering a batch of 2 point clouds:
+It is also possible to pass a batch of points.
+In this case, i made a simple test by rendering a batch of 2 point clouds, offsetting the second one:

 <img src="data/imgs/a7/6_2.png" width="100%">

-Finally, using the **plot_batch_individually** method, it is possible to render each point cloud:
+Finally, using the **plot_batch_individually** method, it is possible to render each point cloud in a subplot:

 <img src="data/imgs/a7/6_3.png" width="100%">